 The UFC's 2024 feature on Levy is especially useful because it catches him after October 7, 2023.
 He had been in Israel for a family wedding when the Hamas attack happened, stayed longer than planned, and returned to the United States with a more explicit sense that fighting well could function as a form of representation under national strain.

 That is not standard promotional language.
 It reflects the way Levy's identity and profession now overlap in public.
-He is not merely carrying the Israeli flag as a sports accessory.
+He is doing more than carrying the Israeli flag as a sports accessory.
 He is speaking as someone who believes sport, self-defense, and communal morale can share ground without being collapsed into propaganda.

 He belongs to a newer Jewish public type